utunga/thankful/doc/theory.md

 - Trust lines
 - Tokens
 - Regarding decentralization
-- Zero circle
+- The zero circle
+- Visualization and the 'hard problems'

 ## Introduction

 This is an attempt to create a framework to model (and simulate) markets with distributed information that allows for the creation of money like instruments (specifically 'credit/debt') without assuming a-priori the existence of centralized credit creating organisations like governments or banks.
 It also aims to avoid the assumption of any entities having global information.

 This is also an attempt to define a general model on which various 'games' can be defined.
-The optimal outward form (UI and rules) of such 'games' is outside of the scope here, but the objective is that all games of interest could be defined on top of the basic structure described here.
+The optimal outward form (UI and rules) of such 'games' is outside of the scope here, but the objective is that all games of interest could be defined on top of the basic structure described.

 I am specifically interested in games which allow:
 - the democratization of credit creation process
 - for credit in the game to (nevertheless) retain value and be robust against shocks or boom/bust cycles
 - for real value to be derived by participants of the game
 - for the experience of interacting with money/credit to be more gentle, and enjoyable (psychologically speaking)
-- the celebration and acknowledgement of people that contribute to their community
+- for the celebration and acknowledgement of people that contribute to their community
 - the support of vulnerable persons that need help

 At this point, no claim can be made that games built on top of this framework can achieve these objectives, but these objectives are still noted for the record.

-#### Regardiong the assumption of 'commodity money'
+#### Regarding the assumption of 'commodity money'

 In the following, I assume 'a-priori' the existence of 'hard currency' tokens or reserves that 'hold value'.
 These tokens could include bitcoin, crypto tokens, pre-authorized credit card transactions, or claims on bank credit.

-For the discussion to proceed it was easier to assume these tokens exist.
-However, once we have advanced the discussion to a certain point it will become clear that it would also be possible - in certain types of game and only if desired - to do away with such 'hard currency' tokens and still have a valid system for creating credit (entirely 'in game').
+For the discussion to proceed it is easier to assume these tokens already exist.
+However, once we have advanced the discussion to a certain point it will become clear that it would also be possible - in certain types of game and only if desired - to do away with such 'hard currency' tokens and still have a valid system for creating credit (i.e. entirely 'in game').
 This is a bit like pulling up the ladder into an airship.
-At some point it is indeed necessary to demonstrate that airship can be lighter than air - but in this case it is easier, to explain how it works while the airship is still sitting on the ground.
+At some point it is necessary to demonstrate that airship can be lighter than air - but it is easier, to explain how it works while the airship is still on the ground.

 ####  Key elements